Here’s Why Business Leaders Need to Understand Data Science

 Let’s say, for example, that you replace some of your old, slow and clunky equipment with newer, faster and flashier models.
 You expect that your employees will become more efficient as a result, but data collected after the upgrade reveals that they’re actually working slower.
 What gives?
 It’s probably because they’re still learning the new equipment.
 Maybe younger, less experienced employees are more likely to gravitate to the newer equipment, and while they might be generally better at harnessing new technology, they’re probably also more likely to make mistakes on the job.
 You need to understand the principles behind data science to unravel these mysteries and take steps to solve new problems that crop up.

 If you’re a business leader, it’s time you put some serious thought toward learning more about data science.
-Today’s corporate leaders need to know the underpinnings of data analysis, so they can more effectively guide their analysis teams in the right direction.
+Today’s corporate leaders need to know the underpinnings of data analysis, so they can more effectively guide their analysis teams in the right direction and taking a data science course will help with going in the right direction.